bmpickford/hreflang-checker/README.md

 # hreflang-checker

 Easily check your HTML hreflangs are valid in your end to end or integration suite.
-This package validates [/] Language codes are valid
+This package validates

+[x] Language codes are valid
-[/] All alternate pages have a 200 response
+[x] All alternate pages have a 200 response
-[/] Hreflangs are biderectional
+[x] Hreflangs are biderectional
-[/] Hreflangs are self referencial
+[x] Hreflangs are self referencial
-[/] An x-default tag is present
+[x] An x-default tag is present

 For more information on hreflangs, see https://developers.google.com/search/docs/specialty/international/localized-versions#all-method-guidelines